Loupau38/Fake-ShapeBot-2.0/README.md

 - Antispam :\
   See [below](#additional-message-content-related-features)
   - /set-antispam-enabled [value] : Sets if the antispam feature should be enabled on this server
-  - /set-antispam-alert-channel [channel] : Sets the channel where an alert should be sent when the antispam is triggered, don't include this parameter to clear it and not have an alert channel
+  - /set-antispam-alert-channel [channel] : Sets the channel where an alert should be sent when the antispam is triggered, don't include the 'channel' parameter to clear it and not have an alert channel

 - Restrict to roles :\
   If 'restrictToRolesInverted' is false, only users who have at least one role part of the 'restrictToRoles' list will be able to make the bot send public messages.
 If true, only users who have at least one role that isn't part of the list will be able to.
 In both cases, if the list is empty, every user will be able to.